-If you are at high risk of developing severe disease or COVID complications should you become infected with COVID19 or other infectious diseases, we recommend you speak to your health care provider about your risks and consider not traveling to Holden Village, due to our remote mountain location and limited access to medical care.
+If you are at high risk of developing severe disease or complications should you become infected with COVID19 or other infectious diseases, we recommend you speak to your health care provider about your risks and consider not traveling to Holden Village, due to our remote mountain location and limited access to medical care.
 Additionally, as a historic mountain Village, Holden’s location poses notable challenges for those with limited mobility, particularly in the winter months due to snow accumulation and ice.

 Guests, faculty, and staff commit to healthy practices to reduce exposure to illness and to track symptoms for 2 weeks before arriving at Holden Village.
-Holden understands that the very act of traveling by plane, train, boat, or bus could itself increase exposure and asks everyone to practice COVID-19 prevention measures, such as staying up to date on vaccination, handwashing, testing, staying home when you are sick, and complying with CDC guidelines for using masks on public transportation as you journey.
+Holden understands that the very act of traveling by plane, train, boat, or bus could itself increase exposure and asks everyone to practice infectious disease prevention measures, such as staying up to date on vaccinations, handwashing, testing, staying home when you are sick, and complying with CDC guidelines for using masks on public transportation as you journey.

 Close contacts will be tested and, if positive, follow the same practices for self and community care specified above.
 If they test negative, they will be observed for symptoms and tested again within 5 days.
 Close contacts should wear a mask for 10 days from exposure regardless of symptoms.
 Additional protocols for those with direct exposure awaiting their second negative test may apply, such as refraining from taking saunas or singing indoors during that time period.

 As in the past at Holden, serious illness or injury often results in emergency transport either by helicopter or the Chelan County Sheriff’s boat at the expense of the person needing medical care.
 Holden reserves the right to evaluate each situation using their medical counsel and make determinations based on the unique variables that each case presents.